ceramicstudio/js-glaze/packages/cli/README.md

   INPUT  a path to file containing valid ceramic composite definition in GraphQL Schema Definition Language

 OPTIONS
+  -c, --ceramic-url=ceramic  Ceramic API URL
   -o, --output               a path to file where the resulting encoded composite definition should be saved
 ```

 ### `glaze composite:from-model`